dmkitui/BucketList/README.md

 ### CODE STYLE
-This project is coded with adherence to [pep8](https://www.python.org/dev/peps/pep-0008/) except for line length which is set at 100 characters.
+This project is coded with adherence to [pep8](https://www.python.org/dev/peps/pep-0008/) except for line length which is set at 100 characters for this project.

+### AUTOMATED TESTING

+To run automated testing:

+* While in the project directory, run the following command:
+    `python manage.py tests`

+* To find out coverage information, run:
+    `coverage report -m`

+    The `-m` flag is used to show any missed lines.